Estimating Average Treatment Effects with a Double-Index Propensity Score: Introduction

-We consider an IPW-based approach to estimate treatment effects with possibly high-dimensional $\bX$.
-We first use regularized regression to estimate a parametric model for $\pi_1(\bx)$.
-Since this neglects associations between $\bX$ and $Y$, we also use regularized regression to estimate a model for $\mu_k(\bx)$, for $k=0,1$.
-We then calibrate the initial PS estimates by performing nonparametric smoothing of $T$ over the linear predictors for $\bX$ from both the initial PS and outcome models.
-Smoothing over the linear predictors from the outcome model, which can be viewed as a working prognostic score \citep{hansen2008prognostic}, uses the variation in $\bX$ predictive of $Y$ to inform estimation of the calibrated PS.
-We show that our proposed estimator is doubly-robust and locally semiparametric efficient for the ATE under a nonparametric model.
-Moreover, we show that it achieves potentially substantial gains in robustness and efficiency under misspecification of working models for $\pi_1(\bx)$ and $\mu_k(\bx)$.
-The results are shown to hold allowing $p$ to diverge with $n$ under sparsity assumptions with suitable regularization.
-The broad approach is similar to a method proposed for estimating mean outcomes in the presence of data missing at random \citep{hu2012semiparametric}, except we use the double-score to estimate a PS instead of an outcome model.
-In contrast to their results, we show that a higher-order kernel is required due to the two-dimensional smoothing, find explicit efficiency gains under misspecification of the outcome model, and consider asymptotics with diverging $p$.
-The combined use of PS and prognostic scores has also recently been suggested for matching and subclassification \citep{leacy2014joint}, but the theoretical properties have not been established.
-The rest of this paper is organized as follows.
-The method is introduced in Section \ref{s:method} and its asymptotic properties are discussed in Section \ref{s:asymptotics}.
+Our proposed double-index PS (DiPS) can be viewed as a simple and intuitive approach to dimension reduction of $\bX$ for estimating the PS.
+The approach for DiPS closely resembles a method proposed for estimating mean outcomes in the presence of data missing at random \citep{hu2012semiparametric}, except we use the double-score to estimate a PS instead of an outcome model.
+In contrast to their results, we show that a higher-order kernel is required due to the two-dimensional smoothing, find explicit efficiency gains under misspecification of the outcome model, and consider $p$ diverging with $n$.
+There is also some similar intuition shared with collaborative DR methods \citep{van2010collaborative} in that associations with both treatment and outcome are taken into account when estimating a PS.
+However, DiPS takes a much different approach to estimating the PS.
+In the following, we introduce the proposed method and consider its asymptotic properties in Sections \ref{s:method} and \ref{s:asymptotics}.
 A perturbation-resampling method is proposed for inference in Section \ref{s:perturbation}.
-Numerical studies including simulations and applications to estimating treatment effects in an EMR study and a cohort study with a large number of covariates is presented in Section \ref{s:numerical}.
-We conclude with some additional discussion in Section \ref{s:discussion}.
-Regularity conditions and proofs are relegated to the Web Appendices.
+Simulations and applications to estimating treatment effects in an EMR study and cohort study are presented in Section \ref{s:numerical}.
+We conclude with some additional remarks in Section \ref{s:discussion}.